aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

     web site or a landing page for your application.
 -   **Angular Back End Single-Page** **Application**.
 This is the application which is entered by username and password.
-It's built as a SPA with AngularJs.
+It's built as a SPA with AngularJS.
--   **MVC Back End Multi-Page Application**: This has identical functionality with the Angular application but is built using MVC and jQuery (no AngularJs).
+-   **MVC Back End Multi-Page Application**: This has identical functionality with the Angular application but is built using MVC and jQuery (no AngularJS).
 -   **Migrator**: Console application that runs database migrations.

 Thus, the back-end application is built in two different architectures